ritza-co/codecapsules-docs/get-started/backend/go/go-telegram-bot.md

 To demonstrate how to deploy a Go Telegram Bot with Code Capsules, we've provided an example bot in the [Code Capsules GitHub repository](https://github.com/codecapsules-io/go-telegram-echobot).

-Sign in to GitHub, and fork the example bot repository by clicking "Fork" at the top right of your screen and selecting your GitHub account as the destination.
+Sign in to GitHub, and fork the example bot repository by clicking **Fork** at the top right of your screen and selecting your GitHub account as the destination.

 ## Create a Space for Your Bot

-Log in to your Code Capsules account and navigate to the "Spaces" tab.
-Then, click the yellow `+` icon at the bottom left of the screen to add a new Space.
+Log in to your Code Capsules account and navigate to the **Spaces** tab.
+Then, click the yellow **+** icon at the bottom left of the screen to add a new Space.

-Follow the prompts to choose your region and give your Space a name, then click "Create Space".
+Follow the prompts to choose your region and give your Space a name, then click **Create Space**.

 ![Create a Space](<../../.gitbook/assets/space-name (3).png>)

 Example instructions to go with numbered annotations:

 1. Choose a Team.
 You can use a default "personal" Team if you're the only person working on this project, or a named Team if you're collaborating with others.
-2. This should remind you of the project, for example, "customer-api" or "notetaking-app".
+2. The name should remind you of the project, for example, `customer-api` or `notetaking-app`.
 3. Choose a country close to where most of your users reside.

 ## Create the Capsule